 But many people in the cooperate sector said ‘the book is irreverent to them’ because it captures macro understanding viz. policy issues, ecosystem, etc. And it is of no use at the individual or corporate level.

 “Why don’t you write something which is useful to us?”

 Then I happened to meet Vinay Dabholkar.
-He was the consultant in innovation space and he was also very interested in looking at this question of how can companies build innovation capabilities rather than looking at the national level, how can companies bid.
+He was the consultant in the innovation space and he was also very interested in looking at this question of how can companies build innovation capabilities rather than looking at the national level, how can companies bid.
 So we started in 2010 (soon after my earlier book came out) and wrote 8 Steps to Innovation.
 The book got published in 2013.

 In the meantime, India has become quite famous for all these frugal innovations.
 I started focusing a little bit on frugal innovation itself.